yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
 # Headless changes things a lot
-- Backend logic is the same
+~ Backend logic is the same
-- Only the frontend changes
+~ Only the frontend changes
     - React or Vue
-- And we can easily build stuff ourselves within that new frontend
+~ And we can easily build stuff ourselves within that new frontend

 ---
 {state: dark}
 # What kind of extensions are there?
-- Frontend widgets and themes
+- Frontend fluff
 - Connections with external systems
 - Checkout-based extensions

 ---
 {state: dark}
-# Frontend widgets & themes
+# Frontend fluff
-- Examples:
+~ Examples:
     - Product slider, Lightbox, tabs
+    - Point of Sales (POS) systems
+    - Themes
-- We can easily build this stuff ourselves
+~ We can easily build this stuff ourselves
     - This is why we want an easier frontend
-- Possibly have themes available
+~ Possibly have themes available
     - CSS Zen Garden (2001) anyone?

 ---